OCA/stock-logistics-warehouse/stock_lot_warranty/readme/DESCRIPTION.md

 * Vendor warranty: When a serial-tracked product is received from a vendor, the vendor warranty start and end dates are automatically computed based on the receipt date and the vendor warranty settings on the product.
+If no warranty duration is configured, nothing is computed and no date is written, so previous manual values, if any, are preserved.
 If the product is returned to the vendor, the warranty dates are cleared.

 * Customer warranty: When a serial-tracked product is delivered to a customer, the customer warranty start and end dates are automatically computed based on the delivery date and the product’s customer warranty settings.
+If no warranty duration is configured, nothing is computed and no date is written, so previous manual values, if any, are preserved.
 If the product is returned by the customer, the warranty dates are cleared, and they are recalculated if the product is sold again.